 I wish I had gotten Ashley to compromise me, thought Scarlett suddenly [LOL.
 This is referring to Ashley Wilkes, the man Scarlett is in love with.]
 He’d be too much of a gentleman not to marry me.
 But somehow, unbidden, she had a feeling of respect for Rhett Butler for refusing to marry a girl who was a fool.

 Examples of female contempt for men they perceive as clueless betas occur at several points.
 In particular, there are several of these concerning the hapless Charles Hamilton, both before and after Scarlett marries him.
+(Why does she do this?
+Keep reading.)
 Pages 108-110, Hamilton finds himself alone with Scarlett and speaks of the possibility of war:

 “If I went–would–would you be sorry, Miss O’Hara?”